LeoEgidi/pivmet/README.md

 The goal of `pivmet` is to propose some pivotal methods in order to:

--   undo the label switching problem which naturally arises during the MCMC sampling in Bayesian mixture models →**pivotal relabelling** (Egidi et al. 2018a)
+-   undo the label switching problem which naturally arises during the MCMC sampling in Bayesian mixture models → **pivotal relabelling** (Egidi et al. 2018a)

--   initialize the K-means algorithm → **pivotal seeding** (Egidi et al. 2018b)
+-   initialize the K-means algorithm aimed at obtaining a good clustering solution → **pivotal seeding** (Egidi et al. 2018b)

 Installation
 ------------

--PAY ATTENTION!
-BEFORE INSTALLING: make sure to download the JAGS program at <https://sourceforge.net/projects/mcmc-jags/>.
+-   <span style="color:red">PAY ATTENTION!
+BEFORE INSTALLING</span>: make sure to download the JAGS program at <https://sourceforge.net/projects/mcmc-jags/>.

-You can then install pivmet from github with:
+You can then install `pivmet` from github with:

 ``` r
 # install.packages("devtools")